sara-woods/wellsy/README.md

 ## Wellsy - Join a live workout from home🏋️‍♀️💪

-**Wellsy connects freelance trainers with anyone who wants to join classes from the comfort of their own home.**
+**Web app connecting freelance trainers with anyone who wants to join classes from the comfort of their own home.**

 Designed and implemented at the Le Wagon Web Development Bootcamp by: